Background pattern

 Do not use MIRCERA

-• If you are allergic to methoxy-polyethylene glycol epoetin beta or any of the other components of this medication (listed in section 6)
+• if you are allergic to methoxy polyethylene glycol-epoetin beta or to any of the other components of this medicine (listed in section 6)

 Warnings and precautions

-The safety and efficacy of MIRCERA treatment have not been established in other indications, including anemia in cancer patients.
+The safety and efficacy of MIRCERA treatment have not been established in other indications, including anemia in patients with cancer.

-The safety and efficacy of MIRCERA treatment in pediatric patients have only been established in patients whose hemoglobin level has been stabilized previously through treatment with an erythropoiesis-stimulating agent (ESA).
+The safety and efficacy of MIRCERA treatment in pediatric patients have only been established in patients whose hemoglobin level has been previously stabilized with an ESA.

 Before starting treatment with MIRCERA

-• In some patients treated with erythropoiesis-stimulating agents (ESAs), including MIRCERA, a disease called pure red cell aplasia (PRCA) has been observed due to the presence of anti-erythropoietin antibodies.
+• In some patients treated with erythropoiesis-stimulating agents (ESAs), including MIRCERA, a disease called pure red cell aplasia (PRCA, a reduction or cessation of red blood cell production) has been observed due to the presence of anti-erythropoietin antibodies.

 • If your doctor suspects or confirms that you have these antibodies in your blood, you should not be treated with MIRCERA.

-If you are a patient with hepatitis C and receive interferon and ribavirin, you must inform your doctor, because a combination of ESAs with interferon and ribavirin results in a loss of effect and, in exceptional cases, the development of PRCA, a severe anemia.
+If you are a patient with hepatitis C and are receiving interferon and ribavirin, you should discuss this with your doctor, as the combination of ESAs with interferon and ribavirin can lead to a loss of effect and, in exceptional cases, the development of PRCA, a severe anemia.
 ESAs are not approved for the treatment of anemia associated with hepatitis C.

-• If you are a patient with chronic kidney disease and anemia, treated with an ESA and also a cancer patient, you should be aware that ESAs may have a negative impact on your disease.
-You should discuss with your doctor other options for treating anemia.
+• If you are a patient with chronic kidney disease and anemia, treated with an ESA, and are also a cancer patient, you should be aware that ESAs may have a negative impact on your disease.
+You should discuss other options for treating anemia with your doctor.

-• The safety and efficacy of MIRCERA in patients with hemoglobinopathies (diseases associated with an abnormal hemoglobin level), with current or past bleeding, with seizures, or with an elevated platelet count in the blood are unknown.
-If you suffer from any of these diseases, your doctor will discuss this with you and treat you with caution.
+• It is not known whether MIRCERA has a different effect in patients with hemoglobinopathies (disorders associated with abnormal hemoglobin levels), with current or past bleeding, with seizures, or in those with a high platelet count in the blood.
+If you have any of these conditions, your doctor will discuss them with you and treat you with caution.

 • Healthy individuals should not use MIRCERA.
-Its use can cause a hemoglobin level that is too high and lead to heart or blood vessel problems that can be life-threatening.
+Its use can lead to a level of hemoglobin that is too high and cause heart or blood vessel problems that can be life-threatening.

 During treatment with MIRCERA

-• If you are a patient with chronic kidney disease, and particularly if you do not respond adequately to MIRCERA, your doctor will monitor your MIRCERA dose, as repeated increases in the MIRCERA dose if you are not responding to treatment may increase the risk of heart or blood vessel problems, and may increase the risk of myocardial infarction, stroke, and death.
+• If you are a patient with chronic kidney disease, and in particular if you do not respond adequately to MIRCERA, your doctor will monitor your MIRCERA dose, as repeated increases in the MIRCERA dose if you are not responding to treatment may increase the risk of heart or blood vessel problems and may increase the risk of myocardial infarction, stroke, and death.

 • Your doctor will check the amount of iron in your blood before and during treatment with MIRCERA.
 If the amount is too low, your doctor may give you additional treatment.